 - 1. Turn the ignition switch to the on position.
-DO NOT START THE ENGINE. - $2. \ \mbox{Wait}$ until the safety belt warning light turns off (approximately one minute). - Step 3 must be completed within 50 seconds after the safety belt warning light turns off. - 3.
-For the seating position being disabled, buckle then unbuckle the safety belt nine times at a moderate speed, ending in the unbuckled state.
-Step 3 must be completed within 50 seconds after the safety belt warning light turns off. - After Step 3, the safety belt warning light will be turned on for three seconds. - $4.\ \mbox{Within}$ approximately seven seconds of the light turning off, buckle then unbuckle the safety belt. - This will disable the Belt-Minder® feature for that seating position if it is currently enabled.
-As confirmation, the safety belt warning light will flash four times per second for three seconds.

-• This will enable the Belt-Minder® feature for that seating position if it is currently disabled.
+DO NOT START THE ENGINE. - 2.
+Wait until the safety belt warning light turns off (approximately 1-2 minutes). - Step 3 must be completed within 50 seconds after the safety belt warning light turns off. - 3.
+For the seating position being disabled, buckle then unbuckle the safety belt nine times at a moderate speed, ending in the unbuckled state. - After Step 3, the safety belt warning light will be turned on for three seconds. - 4.
+Within approximately seven seconds of the light turning off, buckle then unbuckle the safety belt. - This will disable the Belt-Minder® feature for that seating position if it is currently enabled.
+As confirmation, the safety belt warning light will flash four times per second for three seconds. - This will enable the Belt-Minder® feature for that seating position if it is currently disabled.
 As confirmation, the safety belt warning light will flash four times per second for three seconds, followed by three seconds with the light off, then followed by the safety belt warning light flashing four times per second for three seconds again.